-The 2022 Dental PUF consists of one event-level file.
-The PUF contains characteristics associated with the dental event and imputed expenditure data.
+The 2022 OME PUF consists of one event-level file.
+The file contains characteristics associated with the Other Medical event and imputed expenditure data.

-The 2022 Dental PUF contains 22,529 dental event records; of these records, 22,307 are associated with persons having a positive person-level weight (PERWT22F).
-This file includes dental event (DV) records for all household members who resided in eligible responding households and reported at least one dental event.
-Each record represents one household-reported dental event that occurred during calendar year 2022.
-Dental visits known to have occurred before January 1, 2022, and after December 31, 2022 are not included in this PUF.
-Some household members may have multiple dental events and thus will be represented in multiple records in this PUF.
-Other household members may have no dental events reported and thus will have no records in this PUF.
-These data were collected during the 2022 portion of Round 7, and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3, and all of Rounds 4 and 5 for

-Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 of the MEPS HC.
-The persons represented in this PUF had to meet either a) or b) below:
+The 2022 OME PUF contains 11,756 other medical (OM) expenditure records; of these records, 11,601 are associated with persons having a positive person-level weight (PERWT22F).
+This PUF includes records for all household members who resided in eligible responding households and were reported to have purchased or otherwise obtained at least one type of medical item such as medical equipment, glasses, ambulance services, etc. during the calendar year 2022.
+Some persons may have been reported to have obtained more than one type of medical item and, therefore, have several records on this file.
+On the other hand, persons who were not reported to have obtained a medical item in 2022 have no records on this file.
+These data were collected during the 2022 portion of Round 7 and all of Rounds 8 and 9 for Panel 24; the 2022 portion of Round 3, and all of Rounds 4 and 5 for Panel 26; and Rounds 1, 2, and the 2022 portion of Round 3 for Panel 27 of the MEPS HC.
+The persons represented in this PUF had to meet either (a) or (b) below:

 - a) Be classified as a Key in-scope person who responded for their entire period of 2022 eligibility (i.e., persons with a positive 2022 full-year person-level weight, PERWT22F > 0), or - b) Be an eligible member of a family whose Key in-scope members have a positive person-level weight (PERWT22F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
 That is, the person must have a positive full-year family-level weight (FAMWT22F > 0).
-Note that FAMIDYR and FAMWT22F are variables on the 2022 Consolidated PUF.
+Note that FAMIDYR and FAMWT22F are variables on the 2022 Full Year Consolidated PUF.

-Persons with no dental events for 2022 are not included in this event-level Dental PUF but are represented on the person-level 2022 Full Year Population Characteristics PUF (hereafter referred to as the Population Characteristics PUF).
+Persons with no Other Medical events for 2022 are not included on this event-level OM file but are represented on the person-level 2022 Full Year Population Characteristics PUF (hereafter referred to as the Population Characteristics PUF).

-Each dental event record includes the following: date of the dental event; type of provider seen; procedure(s) associated with the dental event; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full year person-level weight.
+Each record includes the following: type of medical item obtained, imputed sources of payment, total payment and total charge for the medical item, and a full-year person-level weight.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this PUF can be merged with 2022 MEPS HC person-level data (e.g. Consolidated or Population Characteristics PUFs) using the person identifier, DUPERSID.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this PUF can be merged with 2022 MEPS HC person-level data (e.g. Full Year Consolidated or Population Characteristics PUFs) using the person identifier, DUPERSID.
 Please see Section 5.0 or the Appendix to MEPS 2022 Event Files (hereafter referred to as the Appendix PUF) for details on how to merge MEPS data files.